joefincher/Labdoo-3.0-Content-Migration/README.md

 ### Try it out:
 1. Click on the following link https://gitpod.io/#hhttps://github.com/greggmarshall/Labdoo-3.0
-1. Your environment is being prepared, wait about 40 seconds (A splash screen will appear)
+1. Your environment is being prepared, wait a few minutes the first time, less than a minute after that.
+(A splash screen will appear)
-1. VScode IDE will be displayed, a few seconds later you will see Umami demo.
+1. VScode IDE will be displayed, a few seconds later you will see an empty Drupal site.
+User 1 login is
 1. Run in terminal `ddev xdebug on`
 1. Open VScode's debugger, place a new breakpoint in `web/index.php`
 1. Open your website's URL in a browser.